feeRnt/ps4-linux-12xx/README.md

 `ps4-linux-5.15.y` and `ps4-linux-5.15.y-conservative2` are branches with excessive debug logs, that helped me pinpoint the issue on the whole MMC stack.
 Due to the logging, it is not advisable to use those kernel branches.

 The `ps4-linux-5.15.y-fix` is a branch without the PS4 patches from codedwrench's Baikal branch.
-It still runs, but you will get bad errors, even on Aeolia/Belize consoles.
+It still runs as intended (no blackscreen fix yet), but you will get bad errors, even on Aeolia/Belize consoles.
 Should be used for testing only.

+However, it probably runs on Aeolia consoles unlike the \*-belize branches.
+(Not tested yet)

 The main release branches are:
-`ps4-linux-5.15.15-fix-belize` : The clean WiFi fix branch for Kernel version 5.15.15 on Aeolia/Belize southbridges.
+- `ps4-linux-5.15.15-fix-belize` : The clean WiFi fix branch for Kernel version 5.15.15 on Belize southbridges.

-`ps4-linux-5.15.15-fix-baikal` : The clean WiFi fix branch for Kernel version 5.15.15 on Baikal southbridges.
+- `ps4-linux-5.15.15-fix-baikal` : The clean WiFi fix branch for Kernel version 5.15.15 on Baikal southbridges.
 Baikals don't have the WiFi/BT issue fixed here, but it's kept for testing only.

+- `ps4-linux-5.15.15-fix-belize_mt7668` : The branch for testing the MT7668 chip on Belize consoles...
+Use this if you'd like to test WiFi and bluetooth functionality on a console with this chip.

-`ps4-linux-5.15.189-fix-belize` : The clean WiFi fix branch for Kernel version 5.15.189 on Aeolia/Belize southbridges.
+`ps4-linux-5.15.189-fix-belize` : The clean WiFi fix branch for Kernel version 5.15.189 on Belize southbridges.

+- `ps4-linux-5.4.247-baikal-dfaus: A branch for version 5.4.247 with fixed blackscreen and MT7668 support for Baikal southbridges.
+Based on DFAUS' source.

-`ps4-linux-6.15.y-crashniels` : The clean WiFi fix branch for Kernel version 6.15.4, on Aeolia/Belize southbridges.
+- `ps4-linux-6.15.y-crashniels` : The clean WiFi fix branch for Kernel version 6.15.4, on Aeolia/Belize southbridges.
-Based on crashniels' source, it causes display issues on certain monitors without 1080p or proper EDID exchange support.
+Based on crashniels' source.

 To compile them, you can simply fork the repo, go to the Actions tab and run the Workflow file for `build-kernel_latest.yaml` for a particular branch.